 - A look into the urethra by a special thin telescope called a cystoscope will be needed to assess the stricture.

 Treatment is usually advised to improve the flow rate of urine, to ease symptoms and to prevent possible complications.
 A specialist surgeon called a urologist advises on treatment.
 (A urologist treats problems of the urinary tract - such as conditions affecting the prostate, bladder, kidney and penis.)
-Treatment options include the following.
 The one advised by your specialist will depend on factors such as the site and length of your stricture and also your age and general well-being.

 Widening (dilatation) of the stricture